Periodic acid: Reactions

 Like all periodates periodic acid can be used to cleave various 1,2-difunctional compounds.
 Most notably periodic acid will cleave vicinal diols into two aldehyde or ketone fragments (Malaprade reaction).

 This can be useful in determining the structure of carbohydrates as periodic acid can be used to open saccharide rings.
 This process is often used in labeling saccharides with fluorescent molecules or other tags such as biotin.
 Because the process requires vicinal diols, periodate oxidation is often used to selectively label the 3′-termini of RNA (ribose has vicinal diols) instead of DNA as deoxyribose does not have vicinal diols.

 Periodic acid is also used as an oxidising agent of moderate strength, as exemplified in the Babler oxidation of secondary allyl alcohols which are oxidised to enones by stoichiometric amounts of orthoperiodic acid with catalyst PCC.

 Other oxyacids

-Periodate is part of a series of oxyacids in which iodine can assume oxidation states of −1, +1, +3, +5, or +7.
+Periodic acid is part of a series of oxyacids in which iodine can assume oxidation states of −1, +1, +3, +5, or +7.
 A number of neutral iodine oxides are also known.